danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    Click on **Review + create**

-   Review the configuration and cilck on **Create** to provision the server.
+   Review the configuration and click on **Create** to provision the server.
 It can take up to 15 minutes for the provisioning to complete.

    ![Image0367](Media/image0367.png)